Vectus® laser: Hair removal without the pain

-Dr. Touma has experience in treating thousands of patients with hair removal lasers.
-He is the author of several publications and presentations on laser hair removal studies.
+Dr. Touma has experience in treating thousands of patients with hair removal lasers and the author of several publications and presentations on laser hair removal studies.
 (See CV).

 The laser for Hair Removal safely removes unwanted body hair.
 Traditionally, Hair Removal techniques such as shaving, plucking and waxing, provide only temporary relief and may actually stimulate hair growth.
 Electrolysis, while still useful for white, grey and blonde hairs, often requires long and frequently painful treatments.
 Traditional methods such as waxing often result in scarring, allergic reactions, and ingrown hairs.